iarsystems/cmake-tutorial/README.md

 3) Clone this repository to your computer.
 For more information, see ["Cloning a repository"](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).

 ## Building a Basic CMake Project
+>[!NOTE]
+>While this guide is based on the IAR Build Tools for Arm (CXARM) 9.60.4 on Linux, it should work with other supported IAR products with no or minimal changes.

 The most basic CMake project is an executable built from a single source code file.
 For simple projects like this, a `CMakeLists.txt` file with about half dozen of commands is all that is required.

 Any project's topmost `CMakeLists.txt` must start by specifying a minimum CMake version using the [`cmake_minimum_required()`][url-help-cmake_minimum_required] command.
 This establishes policy settings and ensures that CMake functions used in the project are run with a compatible version of CMake.